Marticles/barbell-path-tracker/README.md

 ---
 ## Description

-There are 9 different trackers you can choose to track the barbell path,including BOOSTING,MIL,KCF,TLD, MEDIANFLOW, GOTURN, Dlib_Tracker, CamShift and Template_Matching.Not only the barbell path,you can also use these trackers to track other object,like a car or anything else.The following are some of the comparison results.
+There are 9 different trackers you can choose to track the barbell path,including BOOSTING,MIL,KCF,TLD, MEDIANFLOW, GOTURN, Dlib_Tracker, CamShift and Template_Matching.Not only the barbell path,you can also use these trackers to track other object,like a car or anything else.Some of the comparison results are as follows.

 <img src="Result/avg_fps.svg">